deity-io/falcon-platform-docs/versioned_docs/version-3/storefront/menu-navbar.md

 ---
 id: menu-navbar
-title: Menu Navbar with depth
+title: Menu navbar with depth
-sidebar_label: Menu Navbar
+sidebar_label: Menu navbar
 ---

 By default the MenuNavbar renders up to 3 layers of navigation levels items who could be styled trough overriding styles.